bleudev/qw/README.md

 QuickWrite (qw) - Vim-like command line editor with a lot of features written on React.js and Ink.

 Key features:
 - FULL customisation.
 You can customise everything!
-Any used color!
-Any hotkey!
+Every color!
+Every hotkey!
 Just like in Arch
 - Everything important without anything extra, but you can install (or write your own) packages!
-Editor, tool for show etc. <!-- tool for show definitely requires replacing but idk with what -->
+Editor, `cat`-like tool with syntax highlighting and scrolling using arrow keys, just like in `man`, etc.

 TODO:
 - [ ] Basic editor
-- [ ] File showing system (eq. of `cat`, but with syntax highlighing and other things)
+- [ ] File showing system (like `cat`, but with syntax highlighting and other things)
 - [ ] Package system (ex. `qwi py` -> install package with python's syntax highlighting and error checking)

 <!-- ## Install